qri-io/website/content/docs/concepts/ipfs_to_qri.md

 Ooh look at you, smartie pants.
 You clicked the [IPFS](https://ipfs.io) link.
 Assuming you understand the gist of IPFS, this may help connect the dots to how IPFS interacts with Qri.

 If you're new to IPFS, no worries. _You don't need to understand IPFS to work with Qri_.
-But if your curious about what all this IPFS talk is about, definitely start with the [IPFS docs introduction](https://docs.ipfs.io/introduction/).
+But if you're curious about what all this IPFS talk is about, definitely start with the [IPFS docs introduction](https://docs.ipfs.io/introduction/).

 ### Qri is built on top of go-ipfs
 Qri imports [go-ipfs](https://github.com/ipfs/go-ipfs) as a dependency.
 When we say "IPFS" in Qri land, we specifically mean the latest stable version of go-ipfs.
 We try to keep Qri's behaviour in relation to IPFS as close to standard go-ipfs as possible.
 Qri is sensitive to the `IPFS_PATH` environment variable (which defaults to `$HOME/.ipfs`).
 Qri respects all configuration in `$IPFS_PATH/config`, so if for example you enable the new `quic` protocol by changing your ipfs config file, Qri will operate over quic as well.